stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 The function `modelsummary_reg_default` might be helpful for generating nice looking regression tables, but this is an optional section.

-`ekonomR`'s function `modelsummary_reg_default()` that includes all the above in a simple regression format with nice defaults.
+`ekonomR`'s function `modelsummary_reg_default()` includes all the above in a simple regression format with nice defaults.
 It works for both linear models and fixed effects.
-It hasn't been modified to get fancier than that.
+It hasn't been modified to get fancier than that, or to handle fancy interaction terms in the regression formulas.

 All you need to do is be able to input the regression variables in a list such that the function can read it, and you'll get a pretty reasonable output table for your fixed effects regression of choice.